Solar Panels for

 Do food factories qualify for solar panel grants in 2026?

 Food manufacturers can access several funding streams.
-Enhanced Capital Allowances provide 100% first-year tax deduction.
+Annual Investment Allowance (AIA) provide 100% first-year tax deduction.
 The Industrial Energy Transformation Fund offers grants covering up to 50% of costs.
 Some regions have additional local authority grants for food sector decarbonisation.
 The Smart Export Guarantee provides ongoing income for surplus electricity.
 See our factory solar financing guide for full details.

 Can solar panels handle the high energy demands of blast freezing?